EuropeanForestInstitute/aiphoria/README.md

 ## Python package for assessing and visualizing dynamic wood material flows

-> ℹ️ _This package is under continuous development_

 aiphoria is Python package that facilitates the assessment of wood materials flows, associated carbon stocks, and stock changes, as well as and their visualization over time.
 **aiphoria** builds on top of [ODYM - Open Dynamic Material Systems Model](https://github.com/IndEcol/ODYM).